refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 > [`NotificationProvider`][notification-provider] is required for this prop to work.

-After data fetching is failed, `useDataGrid` will call `open` function from [`NotificationProvider`][notification-provider] to show a error notification.
+After data fetching is failed, `useDataGrid` will call `open` function from [`NotificationProvider`][notification-provider] to show an error notification.
 With this prop, you can customize the error notification.

 ```tsx
 useDataGrid({